-When giving his consent to enclose Ealing Dean Common for use as allotments, the Bishop of London set a number of conditions.
-One of these was that no person be permitted to work on the Lord’s day on pain of forfeiture of their allotment.
+When giving his consent to enclose Ealing Dean Common for use as allotments in 1832, the Bishop of London set a number of conditions.
+One was that no person was permitted to work on the Lord’s Day on pain of forfeiting their allotment.
 Each plot-holder signed a tenancy agreement by which they promised, amongst other things, not to work their land on a Sunday.

-It was reported to the allotment committee meeting on 22 April 1856, that many plotholders were in the habit of working their plots on Sunday mornings, thereby contravening both the Bishop’s condition and also the rules agreed to in their tenancy agreement.
+However, it was reported to the allotment committee meeting on 22 April 1856, that many plotholders were in the habit of working their plots on Sunday mornings, thereby contravening both the Bishop’s condition and the rules agreed to in their tenancy agreement.
 The committee decided to send notices to the tenants to inform them that anyone found on their plots after 9am on Sundays would be dispossessed.
-The minutes of 28th October 1858 show the issue had not gone away, with several complaints received.
+Two years later, the minutes from 28th October 1858 show the issue had not gone away, with several complaints received.
 The rent collector, Mr Atlee, was asked to caution those breaking the rules.

-The Committee considered the petition on 18th November, 1858 and they declared unanimously that Sunday working was a direct violation of the fundamental principle on which the Bishop of London had made the grant of land and that it could not in any way be allowed.
+The committee considered the petition on 18th November, 1858.
+It declared unanimously that Sunday working was a direct violation of the fundamental principle on which the Bishop of London had made the grant of land so could not in any way be allowed.
 Mr Atlee reported to the next meeting on 28 December, 1858, that he had served a notice on the tenants not to work on Sunday and he further reported on 28th April, 1859, that having made several Sunday visits, he had seen no-one working.

 The committee’s attitude seems very harsh today.
-It is easy to see the difficulty that working men would have in finding time to tend their plots which, at 20 poles, were twice the size of today’s full-size plots.
-We also know the occupations of the plotholders from a report to the same Committee meeting in April 1858: 91 labourers; nine carpenters; nine bricklayers; five shoemakers; two cow-keepers; two widows; and one each of ten miscellaneous occupations such as painter, blacksmith etc. Only the two widows were in receipt of parochial relief and the rest were working labourers and tradesmen, hardly members of the leisured classes.
+It is easy to see the difficulty that working men would have in finding time to tend their plots which, at 20 poles, were double the size of today’s full-size plots.
+We also know the occupations of the plotholders from a report to the same Committee meeting in April 1858: 91 labourers; nine carpenters; nine bricklayers; five shoemakers; two cow-keepers; two widows; and one each of ten miscellaneous occupations such as painter and blacksmith.
+Only the two widows were in receipt of parochial relief and the rest were working labourers and tradesmen, hardly members of the leisured classes.